System

 Longer arc

-A true world model cannot stay visual.
+Lived context cannot stay visual.
 Human memory is not only image and language.
 Olfaction has unusually direct ties to brain systems involved in memory and affect, which is why scent can make a place or moment feel immediately present.

 Scentient role